-Through Converse II, students ages 24 and older may enter or return to college to complete undergraduate degrees, earn second undergraduate degrees, or enrich themselves personally or professionally.
+Through Converse II, students ages 24 and older, who have been enrolled at Converse for less than four semesters or transferred to Converse with 60 or fewer credit hours taken within the last five years, may enter or return to college to complete undergraduate degrees, earn second undergraduate degrees, or enrich themselves personally or professionally.
 Converse II students are fully integrated and receive the same highquality education as our traditional undergraduate students.
 Outstanding features of the program are a reduced tuition rate, simplified application procedure, no SAT or entrance test scores required, career counseling, and individualized academic advisement.
 The Converse II experience is an integral part of Converse University-the teaching faculty and academic requirements for the degree are the same for both traditional-aged and Converse II students.

-Any student who is a high school graduate or has obtained a GED or HSED and who is at least 24 years old, or has their 24th birthday within the semester for which admission is requested, is eligible to apply.
+Any student who is a high school graduate or has obtained a GED or HSED and who is at least 24 years old, or has their 24th birthday within the semester for which admission is requested, who have been enrolled at Converse for less than four semesters or transferred to Converse with 60 or fewer credit hours taken within the last five years, is eligible to apply.
+It is the policy of Converse to support non-traditional students and offer them a learning environment that is inclusive and an integral part of the broader University.

 Steps in the application process include submitting an application and fee, submitting official high school and all official college transcripts, and may include having a personal interview with the Director of Converse II.